SUSE-Developer-Community/explore.suse.com/plugins/sandbox-onboarding/readme.txt

 This plugin implements the CAP Sandbox Onboarding API.
-It provides a place for Wordpress admin to configure various aspects of the process as well as for users a rather easy UI to manage sandbox accounts, which is not yet possible in upstream CAP yet.
+It provides a place for Wordpress admin to configure various aspects of the process as well as for users a rather easy UI to manage sandbox accounts, which is not possible in upstream CAP yet.

 More on the onboarding API can be found here: